 Similar to NPS, the customer satisfaction score (CSAT) is based on actual consumer feedback rather than internal business data.
 But compared to NPS, this statistic is far more adaptable and diverse.

-Based on how clients evaluate their interactions with your business, you can calculate your customer satisfaction score.
+You can calculate your customer satisfaction score based on how clients evaluate their interactions with your business.
 In addition, you have a wide range of options for the particular query you put to customers, the rating system you use, and more.

 There cannot be enough stress on the fact that value delivery is table stakes for any enterprise SaaS company.
-If there are huge gaps in the value promised vs the value delivered, it is imperative that sooner or later the customers will churn affecting the value delivery metrics across organizations.
+Suppose there are huge gaps in the value promised vs. the value delivered.
+In that case, it is imperative that the customers will churn sooner or later, affecting the value delivery metrics across organizations.

-The only way that enterprise SaaS companies could deliver value to their customers is by adopting a single source of truth platform for collaboration with customers and with internal teams.
+The only way enterprise SaaS companies could deliver value to their customers is by adopting a single source of truth platform for collaboration with customers and internal teams.